Mindfulness & Grief Coach Certification Program

 Is this within my professional scope?

 You do not need to be a licensed therapist to enroll, but you must already work with people in a professional or volunteer capacity.
-This certification does not grant a therapy license.
+This training does not grant a therapy license.

 You agree to practice within your existing scope and apply the 8-step framework ethically in your setting.

-I’m bereaved and want to offer peer support.
+I’m grieving and want to offer peer support.
 Is this right for me?

-This is a professional certification designed to prepare you to responsibly guide others through grief.
+This is a professional training designed to prepare you to responsibly guide others through loss.
 If you are currently grieving and feel called to support peers, your readiness matters.

 Will I actually be ready to lead?

-You will practice leading exercises during the program and receive feedback from your practice partner or group, while using step-by-step facilitation guides, scripts, and worksheets that support you every step of the way.
+You will practice leading exercises during the program and receive feedback from your practice partner or group, while using practical facilitation guides, scripts, and worksheets that support you every step of the way.

 Is this for group work or individual clients?

-You will learn how to confidently facilitate a full 8-week Mindfulness & Grief Support Group and apply the same 8-step framework in one-to-one sessions.
+You will learn how to confidently facilitate a full 8-week Mindfulness & Grief group and apply the same 8-step framework in individual sessions.

 The training prepares you for both settings, so you can adapt the structure to your professional role and the needs of the people you serve.